ahoi-attacks/ahoi-attacks.github.io/hugo/content/wesee/index.md

 - [Shweta Shinde](https://shwetashinde.com)

 ## Responsible Disclosure
 We have responsibly disclosed our findings to AMD on 26 October 2023.
+At the request of AMD, we extended the embargo till 4 April 2024.

 ## CVE
 WeSee is tracked under [CVE-2024-25742](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-25742).